electron/electron/docs/api/native-theme.md

 ### `nativeTheme.shouldUseDarkColors` _Readonly_

-A `Boolean` for if the OS / Chromium currently has a dark mode enabled or is being instructed to show a dark-style UI.
+A `boolean` for if the OS / Chromium currently has a dark mode enabled or is being instructed to show a dark-style UI.
 If you want to modify this value you should use `themeSource` below.

 ### `nativeTheme.themeSource`

-A `String` property that can be `system`, `light` or `dark`.
+A `string` property that can be `system`, `light` or `dark`.
 It is used to override and supersede the value that Chromium has chosen to use internally.

 Setting this property to `system` will remove the override and